microsoft/satellite-imagery-labeling-tool/docs/Developers-guide.md

 From the root of this repository, run `npm install` from the console.

 ### Development Server
 You can start a development server at localhost:1234 by running `npm start`.
+This is recommended for development, because any code changes will be automatically reloaded on the running website.

 ### Bundle for Web Server
 To bundle and optimize code for production, run `npm run build`, which packages optimized code for a web server, creating the files in a `dist` folder.
-The files in `dist` are ready to be hosted on a simple web server.
+The files in `dist` are ready to be hosted on a simple web server, for example in [nginx](https://www.nginx.com/).

 ### Cleaning
 If you change the Parcel or Node configurations, you may want to clean up artifacts by running `npm run clean` to remove the `dist` and `.parcel-cache` folders.

-## Using Docker Containers for the Application
+## Option 2: Run the application in a Docker Container
-With a Docker container, you can use pre-built code to run the application, so you don't need to worry about installing versions of Node.js or npm or running your own web server.
+With a Docker image, you can use pre-built code to run the application in a container, so the only dependency you need to worry about is Docker.
+You can also use Docker images to run the application using [Azure Container Instances (ACI)](https://azure.microsoft.com/en-us/products/container-instances) or [Amazon Elastic Container Services (ECS)](https://aws.amazon.com/ecs/).

+We recommend this option if you don't know Javascript well or would like to make the application available to others with a particular configuration.

+### Dependencies
-If you would like to use Docker images and containers to run this application, you should install either [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) to get the Docker Command Line Interface.
+You should install either [Docker Desktop](https://docs.docker.com/desktop/) or [Docker Engine](https://docs.docker.com/engine/) to get the Docker Command Line Interface.

 For a more thorough explanation of working with Node.js projects using Docker, see [Docker Docs](https://docs.docker.com/language/nodejs/run-containers/).